Cost of living · Sacramento, California · 2026

 How much does housing cost in Sacramento?

 A 2-bedroom apartment in Sacramento costs approximately $2,255 per month based on HUD Fair Market Rent data.
-Housing makes up about 22% of the total monthly budget.
+At about 45% of the monthly needs budget, housing is the largest cost category here.

 Is Sacramento more expensive than the national average?